 The Shelby CSX7000 bodywork replicates the European FIA regulated form but is here produced in fiberglass as well as aluminum.
 While every one of the FIA cars differed in some small way from the others, one of the identifying characteristics were the different colored stripes painted across the fenders and hood of the Team Shelby cars.

 The Shelby CSX7000 features the larger Le Mans type fuel filler placed almost directly behind the passenger’s seat to enable easier pit refilling.
-Just like the originals, cars may also be fitted with a small wind deflecting shield to prevent fuel being sucked out and into the car at speed.
+Just like the originals, cars may also be fitted with a small wind deflecting shield to prevent fuel being sucked out and into the car at high speeds.

 More fuel was required in the endurance-racing FIA cars, so a special long-range fuel cell was fitted in the trunk.
 Because the FIA required there be enough room in the trunk for a regulation size suitcase as well, two dimples had to be "engineered" into the boot lid for it to close properly.
 Legend has it that the first dimples were actually created when the aluminum trunk lid was slammed shut over the luggage by a frustrated mechanic.
 The reserve fuel switchover valve has been placed on the floor between the driver's legs just in front of his seat.

-The hood of the Shelby CSX7000 FIA also gets special treatment.
+The hood of the Shelby Cobra CSX7000 FIA also gets special treatment.
 The rivets that appear on the front of the hood were there to prevent the aluminum from being torn off of its frame at high speed.
 This was known to happen on the originals, due to the high pressure build-up in the engine compartment.
 The fender air vents helped to alleviate that problem and to remove excess heat from the engine compartment as well.
 Fiberglass air scoops are also fitted in three locations to feed cold air onto the front and rear brakes as well as into the cabin foot wells.